ruediger/help.github.com/_posts/2010-08-29-pull-requests.md

 }
 </style>

-Pull requests let you tell others about changes you've pushed to a GitHub repository.
-Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.
+<p class="intro">Pull requests let you tell others about changes you've pushed to a GitHub
+repository.
+Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.</p>

-This guide walks through the process of sending a hypothetical pull request and using the various code review and management tools to take the change to completion.
+<p class="intro">This guide walks through the process of sending a hypothetical pull request and
+using the various code review and management tools to take the change to completion.</p>

 ## A Quick Note on Collaborative Development Models